 Orthopaedic surgeons treat patients of all ages, and for conditions that may include joint replacement, bone fractures, spinal deformity, and sports injuries.

 Northwestern Medicine’s orthopaedic surgeons provide leading musculoskeletal treatment, using state-of-the-art imaging and operating room facilities.
-Northwestern Medicine’s Orthopaedics program is ranked No. 12 nationally by US News & World Report—the collaborative, comprehensive continuum of care provided helps ensure more accurate diagnoses, a streamlined process for patients, and better outcomes.
+The Orthopaedics Program at Northwestern Memorial Hospital was ranked No. 15 by U.S. News & World Report in 2022–2023.
+The collaborative, comprehensive continuum of care provided helps ensure more accurate diagnoses, a streamlined process for patients, and better outcomes.